Twentieth Dynasty of Egypt: History

+After the death of the last pharaoh of the 19th Dynasty, Queen Twosret, Egypt entered into a period of civil war.
+Because of lost historical records, the cause of the civil war is unknown.
+The war was ended with the accession to the throne by Setnakhte, who founded the 20th Dynasty of Egypt.

+From the reign of Setnakhte and his son Ramesses III, Egypt faced the crisis caused by the invading of the Sea Peoples.
+These invasions formed part of a series of linked crises in numerous Mediterranean civilizations.
+Together, these crises are often referred to as the Late Bronze Age collapse.

+The Sea Peoples caused considerable damage to the people of Egypt, visible in the historical record.
+One inscription reads:

+Not only Egypt was affected by the Sea People invasions.
+The empire of the Hittites, a long-standing rival to Egypt, collapsed, never to rise again.
+(In the inscription quoted above, the Hittites are called "Hatti".)

+With the victory in the Battle of Djahy and the Battle of the Delta during Year 8 of Ramesses III's reign, Egypt successfully repelled the invading Sea Peoples, protecting Egypt from ruin like other Bronze Age civilizations.
+During the Twentieth Dynasty, many of the temples were built to display the power of Egypt.
+However, they also indicate the political ascendancy of the priesthood over the pharaoh.

+The Twentieth Dynasty declined because of drastic climate change, infighting in the royal family, and growing power of the priesthood and nobility.
+Following the death of Ramesses XI, the last pharaoh of the Twentieth Dynasty, a period of chaos ensued.
+This was ended by Smendes, a member of the Egyptian nobility, who became the first Pharaoh of the 21st Dynasty.

 Background

 Upon the death of the last pharaoh of the 19th Dynasty, Queen Twosret, Egypt descended into a period of civil war, as attested by the Elephantine stela built by Setnakhte.
 The circumstances of Twosret's demise are uncertain, as she may have died peacefully during her reign or been overthrown by Setnakhte, who was likely already middle aged at the time.

 20th Dynasty

 A consistent theme of this dynasty was the loss of pharaonic power to the High Priests of Amun.
 Horemheb, a pharaoh of the 18th Dynasty, had restored the traditional Ancient Egyptian religion and the priesthood of Amun after their abandonment by Akhenaten.
 With the High Priests now acting as intermediaries between the gods and the people, rather than the pharaoh, the position of pharaoh no longer commanded the same kind of power as it had in the past.

 Setnakhte

 Setnakhte stabilized the situation in Egypt, and may have driven off an attempted invasion by the Sea Peoples.
-He ruled for about 4 years before being succeeded by his son Ramesses III.
+He ruled for about 3-4 years before being succeeded by his son Ramesses III.